jmaxor/rxpal/readme.md

 # Installation

 If you have git, you can install RXPAL in your project's directory with one command: `git clone https://github.com/jmaxor/rxpal.git`.
-Otherwise, you can download the [latest RXPAL release](https://github.com/jmaxor/rxpal/releases) and extract it into your project's directory.
+Otherwise, you can download the [latest RXPAL release](https://github.com/jmaxor/rxpal/releases) and extract it into a folder in your project's directory.
 If you use the latter, make sure the extracted folder is simply named `rxpal`.

 If you want to install RXPAL globally on your computer, you can run this command and place the `rxpal` folder at the path printed (you might need to create some directories to build the full path):